SeshadriRC/Jenkins-Zero-To-Hero/java-maven-sonar-argocd-helm-k8s/spring-boot-app/README.md

 cd java-maven-sonar-argocd-helm-k8s/sprint-boot-app
 ```

-Execute the Maven targets to generate the artifacts
+Execute the Maven targets to generate the artifacts  -> Don't perform this step, please follow the docker way, its easy

 ```
 mvn clean package